saintsystems/disable-user-login/readme.txt

 2. Message when a disabled user tries to login.

 == Changelog ==

+= 1.3.1 =
+* Update to prevent disabling super admins on bulk disable.
+* Update to check user edit permission on bulk disable.
+* Updated to prevent current user from disabling his/her own account on bulk disable.

 = 1.3.0 =
 * Force disabled users to logout.